 - Step 1: First thing to do is to pound the garlic using mortal and pestle.
 Separate the cloves, then peel.
 After peeling, pound the garlic and have it crushed as possible to have its strong flavor easily.
 We need a lot of patient in this process to extract the garlic.
 Once pounded, chop further into much smaller pieces.

 - Step 2: Let’s mix all the ingredients all together.
 Place ground pork in a bowl, put the ground black pepper and then salt, paprika, brown sugar, garlic we prepared earlier, cooking oil, and all-purpose flour (optional).
 Mix this by hand with gloves, or you may mix it with a spoon or stand mixer.
 Mix it well until the texture is quite thick.

 - Step 3: Cover the mixture and put it in the refrigerator.
-Set the kitchen timer for 2 hours.
+Use a good-function kitchen timer and set for 2 hours.

 - Step 4: When the time is up, it’s ready to mold.
 Use scoop for uniformity.
 Place wax paper on a flat surface, then put a scoop of your longaniza mixture.
 Fold the wax paper until the longaniza is covered.
 Here’s a secret tool, get a piece of card (it can be a credit card, membership card, or ID card).
 Push the mixture inwards while holding the edge.
 Your longaniza will become cylindrical.

 - Step 5: Get a plate with wax paper, then transfer molded longaniza.
 Because we use wax paper, this won’t stick, so that we could remove it quickly.
 Then put your longaniza in the refrigerator overnight.